pabloestradac/spillover-effects/README.md

 The package also provides functions to calculate the propensity score, spillover exposure, and kernel weights matrix for the WLS estimator.
 Detailed examples can be found in the [examples](https://github.com/pabloestradac/spillover-effects/blob/main/example.ipynb) notebook.

 The two main inputs to use this package are the data and the edge list.
-The data should be a pandas DataFrame with the following columns:
+The data should be a pandas DataFrame with columns such as:

 | ID | Y | D | X |
 |----|---|---|---|